acend/kubernetes-basics-training/content/en/docs/10.0/configmap.md

 ```

-With `kubectl edit deployment example-spring-boot --namespace <NAMESPACE>` we can edit the deployment and add the configuration in the volumes section at the very bottom:
+With `kubectl edit deployment example-spring-boot --namespace <namespace>` we can edit the deployment and add the configuration in the volumes section at the very bottom:

 ```yaml